course-details-portlet

 Learning methods and activities

 Lectures.
 Obligatory exercises.
 Obligatory excursion as long as the conditions allow (might be organized during weekends).
-Course evaluation using student reference group.
-The course will be taught in English as international master's students may participate.
+Course evaluation using student meetings and questionnaires.

 Compulsory assignments